-Inspectors, in exercising their functions under Articles 48 and 71 to 75, shall carry out their activities in a manner designed to avoid hampering or delaying the construction, commissioning or operation of facilities, or affecting their safety.
+Inspectors, in exercising their functions under Articles 47 and 70-74, shall carry out their activities in a manner designed to avoid hampering or delaying the construction, commissioning or operation of facilities, or affecting their safety.
 In particular inspectors shall not operate any facility themselves or direct the staff of a facility to carry out any operation.
-If inspectors consider that in pursuance of Articles 74 and 75, particular operations in a facility should be carried out by the operator, they shall make a request therefor.
+If inspectors consider that in pursuance of Articles 73 and 74, particular operations in a facility should be carried out by the operator, they shall make a request therefor.

-When inspectors require services available in Austria, including the use of equipment, in connection with the performance of inspections, Austria shall facilitate the procurement of such services and the use of such equipment by inspectors.
+When inspectors require services available in Ireland, including the use of equipment, in connection with the performance of inspections, the Government of Ireland shall facilitate the procurement of such services and the use of such equipment by inspectors.

-Austria shall have the right to have inspectors accompanied during their inspections by its representatives, provided that inspectors shall not thereby be delayed or otherwise impeded in the exercise of their functions.
+The Government of Ireland shall have the right to have inspectors accompanied during their inspections by representatives of the Government of Ireland, provided that inspectors shall not thereby be delayed or otherwise impeded in the exercise of their functions.